 SCN8A-DEE is a rare disorder that causes a range of symptoms including severe epilepsy, developmental delay, and other medical challenges including a high degree of refractoriness to currently available antiseizure medication.
 SCN8A-DEE is linked to gain of function mutations in the SCN8A gene, a gene that affects how brain cells function.
 Mutations on this gene can cause neurological problems including epilepsy, intellectual disabilities, movement disorders, and impaired development.
 There are currently no approved therapies for this form of pediatric epilepsy.

-Focal or partial seizures are limited to one area of the brain and are the most common form of seizures in adults.
-Focal seizures last for 1–2 minutes and can involve involuntary movements and be associated with lack of awareness.
+Focal-onset or partial seizures are limited to one area of the brain and are the most common form of seizures in adults.
+Focal-onset seizures last for 1–2 minutes and can involve involuntary movements and be associated with lack of awareness.